cap-js-community/event-queue/docs/diff-to-outbox/index.md

 - TOC
 {: toc}

-In the following, the event queue will be compared and differentiated with other SAP products.
+In the following chapter, the event queue will be compared and differentiated with other SAP products.

 ## CAP persistent outbox

 The event-queue package and the CAP persistent outbox share several features, yet the event-queue package offers additional functionalities.
-A key distinction lies in the load-balancing and periodic events features provided by the event-queue.
+A key distinction lies in the load-balancing and periodic event features provided by the event-queue.

-Load balancing is achieved via Redis, offering a robust way to handle traffic and distribute tasks evenly across multiple resources.
+Load balancing is achieved via Redis.
+Offering a robust way to handle traffic and distribute tasks evenly across multiple resources.
 Further, there's a concurrency limit set on the application instance to prevent overloading and ensure seamless operations.
 You can learn more about these features in the [load balancing section](/event-queue/load-balancing).

 The event-queue package also supports periodic events, similar to cron-jobs.
 This feature allows for the scheduling of tasks at regular intervals.
-More details about this feature are available in the.
+More details about this feature are available [here](/event-queue/publish-event).

 Moreover, the event-queue package allows for the publishing and processing of events in different microservices, enhancing the modularity and scalability of applications.